-12 Are there particular requirements in your jurisdiction: for the validity of an intellectual property licence; to render an intellectual property licence opposable to a third party; or to take a security interest in intellectual property?
+Are there particular requirements in your jurisdiction to take a security interest in intellectual property?

-As a general rule, an intellectual property licence must be in writing.
+As a general rule, an intellectual property security interest must be in writing.
 In other words, it has to represent a written executed instrument (agreement) that clearly shows the will of the contracting parties towards the subject matter of a particular transaction and contains the material terms required by law depending on the nature of the transaction.
-In addition, in order to be complete, valid and enforceable an intellectual property licence - made against the registrable objects (eg, trademarks, patents) - must be registered with the competent state authority (see question 4).
-The described legal requirements on the written form of a contract and the associated state registration will also be applicable to the security interests granted over the intellectual property rights in Russia.
+In addition, in order to be complete, valid and enforceable against third parties an intellectual property security Interest - made against the registrable objects (eg, trademarks, patents) - must be registered with the competent state authority (see question 4).